-The State of California may refuse to grant a license if a student has been convicted of a crime, committed any act involving dishonesty, fraud or deceit or committed any act that, if committed by a licentiate of the busines or profession in questions, would be grounds for the Board of Barbering and Cosmetology to deny licensure.
+The State of California may refuse to grant a license if a student has been convicted of a crime, committed any act involving dishonesty, fraud or deceit or committed any act that, if committed by a licentiate of the business or profession in questions, would be grounds for the Board of Barbering and Cosmetology to deny licensure.
 The Board of Barbering and Cosmetology denies licensure on the grounds that the application knowingly made a false statement of fact required to be revealed in the application for such license.
 ZMS The Academy, 2228 East Cesar E. Chavez Avenue, Los Angeles, California 90033, is not responsible for students denied licensure.
+All programs, with the exception of Body Art Technician for Permanent Makeup & Tattoo for Beginners lead to licensure.